Wetheral to Armathwaite – 9.5 miles

 The path was almost exclusively through woodland today, varied woods too, some deciduous and some conifers, some paths dry and needle strewn, some soggy and muddy from little becks running down from the high ground to the right.
 The river has become slightly narrower as I’ve proceeded too and there’s much more white water now, its making itself heard like it hasn’t so far – it seems to be developing a personality.

 In one wooded section I came across a huge tree which had fallen across the path, completely blocking it.
-It was so big it was blocking the slope to the right too and it’s top was in the river, so there was only easy way round it.
+It was so big it was blocking the slope to the right too and it’s top was in the river, so there was no easy way round it.
 There looked to be about a two foot gap beneath the trunk, which was ridiculous, so I tried to climb the bank to cut up and around it.
 The bank was muddy and slippy and I eventually gave up trying to make any progress in that direction.
 I looked at the gap again, it didn’t look quite so ridiculous now.
 I took my pack off and pushed it through ahead of me and commando crawled under the tree, after it.
 I now have muddy knees and elbows so it looks like I’ve been up to no good in the woods, but it was still better than walking beside the A69 yesterday!

 A little further along and the woods gave out to a long narrow field with a tractor quite literally ploughing a lonely furrow, the field must have been nearly a mile long and 200 yards wide, it must take him weeks to plough it!
 That was one of the only motor vehicles I encountered today (I met a farmer and a very pretty girl on a quad bike later), such a difference from yesterday’s section.